frogfrogforg/c0llage/docs/setup.md

 you should then be able to view the site [here](http://localhost:8888).

+### gotchas
+there server has at least one bug. if you rename or delete a file, it will probably crash. if you start it again it should be fine.

 ## macos [↑](#table-of-contents)

 on mac, installation is easier if you have [homebrew](https://brew.sh). if you don't, you can install it like so: